-Once you have completed this review, contact the assigned technician for your support request, or select Request Manager Assistance within the My VMware portal to trigger an escalation.
+Once you have completed this review, select Request Manager Assistance or Uplift to Severity-1 within the My VMware portal to trigger an escalation.

 Once an escalation request has been made, the appropriate Regional Escalation Manager will evaluate the situation and determine the appropriate resources to assign and/or process correction to make.
 An Escalation Engineer specializing in the type of situation being experienced will be assigned as the primary point of contact for the issue and will coordinate with all parties involved to ensure an expedited resolution.
 The Escalation Engineer will set up a conference call with the appropriate parties to begin outlining the action plan and troubleshooting the situation.